t-edson/SynFacilCompletion/README.md

 </Language>
 ```

-Having lists in this way, make easy to classify the total words for completion, and can be reused when using advanced definitions.
+Having lists in this way, make easy to classify the total words for completion, and can be reused when using several Opening Events.

 ## Replacing a different word